backdrop-contrib/backup_migrate/README.txt

 backup files using a .htaccess file, but this is not guaranteed to work on all environments (and is guaranteed to fail on web servers that are not apache).
-You should test to see if your backup files are publicly accessible, and if in doubt do not save backups to the server, or use the new destinations feature to save to a folder outside of your webroot.
+You should test to see if your backup files are publicly accessible, and if in doubt do not save backups to the server, or use the destinations feature to save to a folder outside of your webroot.

 OTHER WARNINGS:
 A failed restore can destroy your database and therefore your entire Drupal